FINANCIAL AID RATE73%

 - Theatre Program

-Metro State is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division II (without football) classification.
+Colorado Mesa is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division II without football classification.
 The most popular sports played are listed below:

 - Baseball (Rocky Mountain Athletic Conference)